Why be good? Problems in the Philosophy of Morality

 - 2-term module worth 5 ECTS

 - Available to eligible students as part of I-Explore

-The module structure is designed to facilitate your analytical ability and moral literacy through a sustained analysis of the limits of moral responsibility and the extent of our obligations to other members of society, both as individuals and as members of specific professions.
-With this in mind the content will be split evenly between the study of meta-ethical theory and the practical application of those theories to moral dilemmas that are relevant to your core area of study.
+The content will be split evenly between the study of meta-ethical theory and the practical application of those theories to moral dilemmas that are relevant to your core area of study.

-- Critically reflect on the source of moral value and social responsibility, through class preparations.
+- Critically reflect on the source of moral value and social responsibility.

 - Integrate concepts and writing skills into an essay which links ethics and your core discipline.